wp-plugins/https-redirection/readme.txt

 * Actions: Do an auto redirect for the whole domain.
 So every URL will be redirected to the HTTPS version automatically.
 * Actions: Do an auto redirect for a few pages.
 The user can enter the URLs that will be auto redirected to the HTTPS version.
 * Force load static files (images, js, css etc) using a HTTPS URL.

+= Only use this plugin if you have installed SSL certificate on your site and HTTPS is working correctly =

 == Installation ==